yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ```
 ls -l work/**/*
 ```
-You can clearly see that there is a separate file created under each directory.
+You can see that there is a separate file created under each directory.

 #### What kind of hidden files exist inside $PWD/work directory?

-Hidden files are present in each process directory and these files are quite useful when you want to debug a failed process.
+Hidden files are present in each process directory, and the files are very useful when you want to debug a failed process.

 you can find the hidden files as shown below: